 Proposal 3.1: On Rel-17 unified TCI, for separate DL/UL TCI, one instance of beam indication using DCI formats 1_1/1_2 (with and without DL assignment) can be used as follows:

-One TCI field codepoint represents a pair of DL TCI state and UL TCI state
+One TCI field codepoint represents a pair of DL TCI state and UL TCI state.
+If the DCI indicates such a TCI field codepoint, the UE applies the corresponding DL TCI state and UL TCI state.

-One TCI field codepoint represents only a DL TCI state
+One TCI field codepoint represents only a DL TCI state.
+If the DCI indicates such a TCI field codepoint, the UE applies the corresponding DL TCI state, and keeps the current UL TCI state.

-One TCI field codepoint represents only an UL TCI state
+One TCI field codepoint represents only an UL TCI state.
+If the DCI indicates such a TCI field codepoint, the UE applies the corresponding UL TCI state, and keeps the current DL TCI state.

 Proposal 3.2: On Rel-17 DCI-based beam indication, regarding application time of the beam indication, the first slot that is at least X ms or Y symbols after the last symbol of the acknowledgment of the joint or separate DL/UL beam indication.